two-tauers/two-tauers.github.io/pages/hardware.md

 The minimal list of components is as follows:

 * Computer that you will use to manage the Pis from.
 We're not connecting the cluster to any screens or keyboards.
-Any old PC will do, but it is much easier from Linux or Mac.
+Any old PC/laptop will do, but it is much easier from Linux or Mac.

 * Raspberry Pis, of course -- those should be 3B or later.
 I use 4x [RPi 4B with 4Gb of RAM](https://thepihut.com/products/raspberry-pi-4-model-b?variant=20064052740158) and it seems plenty.
 You can also mix and match, but you will want at least your master node to have plenty of memory.